CosmoLike/cocoa/README.md

 ### :interrobang: FAQ: How should developers push changes to the Cocoa main branch? <a name="push_main"></a>

-Until recently, Cocoa development was unstructured, and developers were allowed to push directly to the main branch.
+Until recently, Cocoa development was unstructured, and developers were allowed to push directly to the `main` branch.
 Small commits were also not discouraged.
-This loose development will soon change.
-In particular, we will protect the main branch by requiring every push to be reviewed by Cocoa's leading developers.
+This loose development rules will soon change.
+In particular, we will soon protect the `main` branch by requiring every push to be reviewed by Cocoa's leading developers.
 We also want to reduce the number of commits from now on.

-We will implement the philosophy that *a commit in the main branch should contain an atomic change that takes code from a working state to another working state with improvements that are meaningful and well tested.* So, developers should propose changes to the main branch in larger chunks, as shown below.
+We will implement the philosophy that **a commit in the main branch should contain an atomic change that takes code from a working state to another working state with improvements that are meaningful and well tested.** So, developers should propose changes to the `main` branch in larger chunks, as shown below.

 Important note: we **strongly** advise users to use the up-to-date `git` given by Cocoa conda environment.

-**Step :one:**: Assuming the developer is on the main branch, create a development branch from the main branch, not called `dev`, as this branch is reserved for work done by the primary Cocoa developers.
-Let's call this new branch `xyzbranch` for concreteness (the use of developers initials may help making the branch unique).
+**Step :one:**: create a development branch from the `main` branch.
+Do not call the development branch `dev`, it is reserved for work done by the primary Cocoa developers.
+Let's call this new branch `xyzbranch` for concreteness (the use of developers' initials may help making the branch unique).

     (main) git checkout -b vmbranch